Hidden and Famous Sites in the Sacred Valley in Peru

 Ollantaytambo was built as an Inca administrative center.
 It is one of the few surviving examples of an Inca grid system, with a plan seen from high vantage points, especially from the hill in front of the fortress.

-An incredibly productive sector of the Urubamba Valley, at 2,800 m above sea level and with comfortable temperatures of 11 to 23 °C (52 to 73 °F), good alluvial soils, and water resources, this area was also the gateway to Antisuyo (the Amazonian corner of the Inca Empire) and center for collecting tributes from the surrounding valleys.
+An incredibly productive sector of the Urubamba Valley, at 2,800 m above sea level and with comfortable temperatures of 11 to 23 °C (52 to 73 °F), good alluvial soils, and water resources, this area was also the gateway to Antisuyo (the Amazonian corner of the Inca Empire) and a center for collecting tributes from the surrounding valleys.

 Main Square